 In 6th Grade Science, students are introduced to the scientific method, designing controlled experiments, and collecting and analyzing meaningful data.
 Students are provided an overview of physical and earth sciences including energy, weather patterns, and climate change.
 In 7th Grade Science, students discover scientific concepts through exploring phenomenon, designing engineered prototypes, and mastering new scientific vocabulary.
 Students study waves and energy, electricity and electromagnetism, growth and development of life, and earth sciences.
 In 8th Grade Science, students prepare for the Living Environments Regents exam, for which 100% of 8th Grade students will sit.
 Students learn about the research and discovery of life functions and how they interact with each other and the environment; specifically, students learn about cells, reproduction, population dynamics, evolution, human anatomy, and human impacts on the environment.

 City School of the Arts is dedicated to supporting all types of learners to meet the demands of our academic program.
 Our primary model is Integrated Co-Teaching (ICT), which places two teachers in one classroom: a general education teacher and a special education teacher.
 ICT classrooms make it difficult to differentiate who the general education teacher and special education teacher are, because they work together to meet the needs of students in the room.
+Of the four classes in each grade level, at least one is an ICT classroom.
 Additionally, City School of the Arts offers Special Education Teacher Support Services (SETTS) with a variety of specialized support in small settings.
 With intervention methods grounded in the arts, we leverage student engagement to provide targeted academic supports to students who are struggling, and extensions to those who are ready for more challenging work.